cculianu/electrum-cash-protocol/protocol-basics.rst

 and in particular the section discussing `receiving on-chain via prefix searching <https://github.com/imaginaryusername/Reusable_specs/blob/master/reusable_addresses.md#receiving-onchain-direct>`_

-In Fulcrum, the RPA-related APIs such as :func:`blockchain.rpa.get_history` take an :const:`rpa_prefix` argument, which is a 1-4 character hexadecimal string that represents the first four bytes of the double sha256 hash of a transaction's serialized input.
+In Fulcrum, the RPA-related APIs such as :func:`blockchain.rpa.get_history` take an :const:`rpa_prefix` argument, which is a 1-4 character hexadecimal string that represents the first two bytes of the double sha256 hash of a transaction's serialized input.
 So for example if the transaction's input serialized and hashed to this value::

     abcd740485f380ff6379d11ef6fe7d7cdd68aea7f8bd0d953d9fdf3531fb7d53